scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

   * Select public subnet as **Subnet**
   * Select **Allocate Elastic IP**
   * Select **Create NAT gateway**
-    It will take some for the NAT gateway state become available.
+    It will take some for the NAT gateway state to become available.

 ### Create Public Route table

-A route table contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed.
+A route table contains a set of rules, called routes, used to determine where network traffic from your subnet or gateway is directed.

 Create Route table for Public subnets to access internet through internet gateway using following steps
 * In the navigation pane, choose **Route Tables**